artcg/BEGAN/README.md

 You might want to use the 'CelebA' dataset [(Liu et al. 2015)](#references), this can be downloaded from [the project website](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).
 Make sure to download the 'Aligned and Cropped' Version.
 However you can modify these instructions to use an alternate dataset.

+(Note: if the CelebA Dropbox is down you can alternatively use their [Google Drive](https://drive.google.com/open?id=0B7EVK8r0v71pWEZsZE9oNnFzTm8)).

 This then needs to be prepared into hdf5 through the following method:

 ```python